 2. Stima Sacco

 Since its inception in 1974, the Sacco has grown to be one of the best Saccos in Kenya.
-Its membership is open to both the employees of Kenya Power and the public.
+Its membership is open to the employees of Kenya Power and the public.

 It has 8 branches distributed across the country with the head office located in Parklands, Nairobi.